Artnoc1/mobile-docs/introduction.md

 - _(test weekers only)_ Make sure to track all the time you work for us with Toggl.
 You will be paid according to the report you send us after your test week.
 - Read at least the repository's readme, and if needed any documentation linked from there to familiarize yourself with our best practices.
 - Clone the repository on your machine and make sure the app is running properly.
-- Check out the current milestones, to get an overview of what we are working on right now.
+- Check out the current projects, to get an overview of what we are working on right now.
 - When you start working on an issue, make sure to assign it to yourself so everyone knows what you are working on.
 - Please ask questions if anything is unclear, and make sure to communicate what you are working on.